 - Benjamin and Agnes Louard Fellowship: The Louard Scholarship will be given to one or two full-time CSSW students who have academic and leadership potential.
 Preference will be given to students who demonstrate a commitment to employment in the public or voluntary non-profit sector or in local grassroots groups serving primarily, but not restricted to, an African-American population.
 Your essay should reflect this commitment.
 This is a need- and merit-based award.

-- Overbrook Fellowship for Advanced Study in Clinical Social Work: The Overbrook Scholarship is a partial tuition award to one or two students who demonstrate leadership potential in the field of clinical social work.
+- Overbrook Fellowship for Advanced Study in Clinical Social Work: The Overbrook Scholarship is a partial tuition award to one or two students who demonstrate leadership potential in clinical social work.
 Please ensure that your personal statement reflects your interest and leadership opportunities in clinical social work.
-This can be demonstrated by work done in your classes, field placement or volunteer experiences.
+This can be demonstrated by work done in your classes, practicum placement or volunteer experiences.
 This is a need- and merit-based award.

 - Mae L. Wien Prize in Family Planning, Counseling, and Population Control: The Mae L. Wien Memorial Prize is awarded to up to three students who have demonstrated excellence in the areas of family planning, counseling, and population control.
 This is a merit-based award.